Family, Tokyo

 Tokyo Pass: Tokyo Disneyland can be purchased as an add-on to Tokyo Pass!
 You might be able to save some money if you get the ticket through Tokyo Pass.

 Disneyland is fun, but Disneyland in Tokyo?
 1000x better.
 They have super cute food and merchandise that you can only find in Tokyo Disneyland.
 Most of the rides will be in Japanese.
-However, I still highly recommend visiting!
+Don’t let that deter you though, I still highly recommend visiting!

 Cinderella Castle at Tokyo Disneyland